ABOUT PRESERVATION ARTISANS GUILD

-Tess is the Deputy Executive Director for The Lincoln Project Super PAC.
+Tess is Chief of Operations for The Lincoln Project, a pro-democracy Super PAC.
 As a local small business owner with over 17 years experience supporting non-profits, public officials, and entrepreneurs, Tess also works with select clients in various capacities (project manager, consultant, or contractor) toward tangible growth and development both online and off.
 Tess blends her many talents into a passion for creating educational programming, messaging, and events to further the PAG mission to preserve our historic material culture.

 Matthew Roman, Advisor: